Line 5 Eglinton: Timeline

-As of the end of January 2020, Crosslinx had laid 50 percent of the line's track.
+By the end of January 2020, Crosslinx had laid 50 percent of the line's track.

 In February 2020, Metrolinx announced that the line would not open until "well into 2022", a delay from the previous target of September 2021.
 This was despite Metrolinx reaching a settlement with Crosslinx the previous year, paying the consortium $237 million to commit to a September 2021 deadline.
 Metrolinx cited reasons for the delay: Crosslinx had started work nine months late, and had been slow to finalize some aspects of the design.
 Also, at Eglinton station, pipes embedded in concrete built in the 1950s were discovered in a position that impeded excavation for the Crosstown under Line 1 Yonge–University.

 In early March 2020, the provincial government announced it would provide $3 million in aid to local merchants negatively affected by Crosstown construction near their businesses.
 The Ministry of Transportation and Metrolinx also announced that they would look into an earlier, partial opening of the Crosstown line.

 By March 2020, Crosslinx had installed the first passenger-waiting shelter on the surface section of the line at the Pharmacy stop.
 The shelters were pre-fabricated and hoisted into position on the LRT boarding platform.

 On March 9, 2020, Crosslinx began work to extract tunnel boring machines Dennis and Lea at Duplex Avenue, one block west of Yonge Street.

 On May 4, 2020, Metrolinx reported the first test trip by a light rail vehicle (LRV) in a Line 5 tunnel.
 The trip was from the maintenance and storage facility to just short of the platform at the underground Keelesdale station.
 The test run was to check clearances, trackwork, and overhead power and communications; it involved several movements in and out of the tunnel at speeds of up to 25 km/h.

 On October 1, 2020, Crosslinx proposed partially opening Line 5 on February 28, 2022, with the Line 5 portion of Eglinton station not opening until May 2022.
 However, the direct connection for riders transferring between Lines 1 and 5 at Eglinton station would not be completed until September 2022; until then, passengers who wished to transfer would need to exit to the surface and descend by the entrance next door.
 Crosslinx says defective infrastructure from 1954 at Eglinton station, difficult hydrogeological conditions and the COVID-19 pandemic had hindered the project.
 Moody's Investors Service also reported delays at Kennedy, Forest Hill, Mount Pleasant and Cedarvale stations.
 On October 8, Crosslinx filed a lawsuit against Metrolinx and Infrastructure Ontario, claiming $134 million in unexpected costs due to the pandemic.
 Metrolinx countered that Crosslinx had been falling behind schedule before the pandemic.

 In early December 2020, the first pieces of artwork were being installed at Science Centre and Mount Dennis stations.